 You see, the way you were raised is different from the way your spouse was raised.

+This includes your gender roles in the marriage.
 And don’t expect your marriage to be like what you see in the movies.

 5. Talk about everything.